Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Support materials before cutting.
+- Support the workpiece before cutting.

 Ask the Crew

-- Is the saw guard functioning correctly?
+- Is the saw and blade in safe condition?